Woodlands Center For Special Surgery

 Shoulder pain comes in many varieties, so you may have a deep, constant ache that you’re tempted to ignore or a sudden, severe pain that leaves no doubt you need medical attention.
-No matter what type of shoulder pain you experience, Dr. Mark Ciaglia, DO, and Dr. William J. Jordan, MD, at the Woodlands Center for Special Surgery in The Woodlands, Texas, have the expertise to alleviate your pain and help prevent ongoing instability.
+No matter what type of shoulder pain you experience, Dr. Mark Ciaglia, DO, and Dr. William J. Jordan, MD, at the Woodlands Center for Special Surgery in The Woodlands and Willis, Texas, have the expertise to alleviate your pain and help prevent ongoing instability.
 To schedule an appointment, call the office directly or book an appointment online today.

 Your shoulder consists of three joints supported by a group of muscles, ligaments, and tendons that are faced with the challenge of stabilizing the shoulder while also allowing full range of motion.

 Since your shoulder is the most mobile joint in your body, it’s susceptible to problems that cause shoulder pain, such as:

 Shoulder fractures, another common cause of shoulder pain, may involve the collarbone (clavicle), the top of the upper arm bone (humerus), and the shoulder blade (scapula).